openharmony/docs/en/application-dev/reference/arkui-ts/ts-composite-components-selectionmenu.md

 # @ohos.arkui.advanced.SelectionMenu (Context Menu on Selection)

-The context menu on selection is a component that can be bound to the **\<RichEditor>** component through **bindSelectionMenu**.
+The context menu on selection is a component that can be bound to the **\<RichEditor>** component through [bindSelectionMenu](./ts-basic-components-richeditor.md#attributes).
 It is recommended that this menu be displayed by right-clicking or by selecting text with a mouse device.
 This component cannot be used independently.

 > **NOTE**